wdkana/cuymodoro/api/readme.md

 </div>

 <p align="center">
-  This is the front end part of the Cuymodoro Application
+  This is the back end part of the Cuymodoro Application
 </p>